kanidm/kanidm/book/src/accounts/policy.md

 ### Setting Webauthn Attestation CA Lists

 The list should be generated with `fido-mds-tool`.
-This will emit json that can be directly used with kanidm.
+This will emit JSON that can be directly used with Kanidm.

 ```bash
 kanidm group account-policy webauthn-attestation-ca-list <group name> <attestation ca list json>